mendicant-original/newman/README.md

-## Newman: A mail application microframework
+## Newman: A microframework for mail-centric applications

 This is going to be an experiment in building a simple framework for developing email-based applications.
 It is based on ideas from an exercise in